 In a factually complex and quickly criticized opinion, a panel of the Tenth Circuit recently held that a chapter 7 trustee cannot maintain a fraudulent transfer action against subsequent transferees of a fraudulent transfer if the subsequent transferee receives only proceeds of the “property that was set aside as fraudulently transf

 The webinar panel, comprised of bankruptcy lawyers, a panel bankruptcy trustee and a financial advisor, will delve into what occurs when an individual debtor files bankruptcy and fails to properly disclose their assets.
+The discussion will include methods of investigating and discovering hidden assets and the means by which a trustee can successfully recover the assets for the bankruptcy estate.
+The panel will also address defenses that a debtor may raise, including exemptions, tenants by the entirety, or business assets transferred to trusts.

 Hosted by the Bankruptcy Litigation and Commercial Fraud Committees.
 This panel will explore whether and how far U.S. avoidance provisions might apply extraterritorially, and will discuss the challenges and pitfalls of alternate theories of recovery.